-From 23 May 2017, planning consent is required for all changes of use of pubs as well as for demolition.
+Planning consent is required for all changes of use of pubs as well as for demolition.
 Planning decisions about pubs are the responsibility of the Local Planning Authority – usually the Borough or District Council.
 Councils will make a decision on whether a planning application is in line with national and local planning policy.
-Clear cut decisions on planning matters are made by council officers; more complex or controversial decisions will be made by a planning committee made up of elected councillors.
+Clear-cut decisions on planning matters are made by council officers; more complex or controversial decisions will be made by a planning committee made up of elected councillors.

 Tip: if there are a large number of objections to a planning application, the decision is likely to go to committee.
 This gives you and your campaign group an opportunity to present your case before the councillors who will make the decision.

-When an application is submitted to a Council, it should:
+When an application is submitted, a Council should:

 - publish it and any accompanying plans on its website